PFB-Diff: Progressive Feature Blending Diffusion for Text-driven Image Editing: Methods

 where the entry $M^k_{ij}$ of the matrix $M$ gives the weight of the value of the $k$-th textual token at the position $(i,j)$.
 Finally, the output of the masked cross-attention layer is defined as

-By utilizing the masked attention maps, the model can effectively limit the impact of each word to specific spatial regions on the image features.
+By utilizing masked attention maps, the model can effectively limit the impact of each word on the image features to specific spatial regions.
 As a result, the model can enforce the generation of the target objects to desired positions and shapes.

+As shown in Figure~\ref{pfig:me-amm-1}, in background replacement, the user does not need to provide a separate mask for each foreground object, but only needs to provide a single mask that labels the entire foreground.